-Resource material include the book "Understanding Options for Agricultural Production," which will be provided to the students, and the PowerPoint files of the lectures, which will be placed on the workshop website to download.
-In addition to the lectures and discussions with instructors, students are required to complete homework exercises and submit them for grading.
-The first six exercises will be submitted within two weeks after the end of the DSSAT workshop, while the remainder will be submitted approximately one month after the workshop.
+DSSAT workshop, while the remainder will be submitted approximately one month after the workshop.
 The exercises will count 40% of the final grade.
 The exercises should be written up in a typed report style that somewhat mimics a paper, to include what you did for the exercise (the "methods"), the results/outcome (either tables or "cut-and-paste" graphics examples) that answer the questions posed in the exercise, and interpretation by you.
-Use figures and tables only to support the explanation of your results.
+Use only those figures and tables that are needed to support the explanation of your results.